accoffin12/streaming-07-FinalMTA/README.md

                 # logging the row being ingested
                 logger.info(f'{transit_timestamp=} - Row ingested: {station_complex_id=}, {station_complex=}, {borough=}, {ridership=}')
 ```
-Once these rows were pulled from the CSV, they were formatted into a string that would allow us to capture only those varibales:
+Once these rows were pulled from the CSV, they were formatted into a string that would allow us to capture only those variables:

 ```
 # Pulling the desired info